AlexaCRM/alexacrm.github.io/datapress/Forms/forms.md

 In **Forms Global Settings**, you can enable or disable reCAPTCHA for all forms from the Dataverse Admin Area.
 By default, reCAPTCHA is disabled on all forms.
 You can enable reCAPTCHA separately in the form registration settings under the reCAPTCHA settings override section.

-Dataverse Integration supports 3rd party plugins to retrieve reCAPTCHA credentials and settings:
+DataPress (Dataverse Integration) supports 3rd party plugins to retrieve reCAPTCHA credentials and settings:

 - [Contact Form 7 Captcha](https://wordpress.org/plugins/contact-form-7-simple-recaptcha/)
 - [Google Captcha (reCAPTCHA) by BestWebSoft](https://wordpress.org/plugins/google-captcha/)